Hilary Deacon: Early life and education

-Hilary Deacon was born in Cape Town and did his undergraduate studies in Geology and Archaeology at the University of Cape Town, graduating in 1955.
-He then worked as an exploration geologist in Tanzania, Kenya, Ghana and the United Kingdom for 6 years.
-He returned to UCT to do an Honours degree in Archaeology under Ray Inskeep in 1962.
+Hilary Deacon was born in Cape Town and did his undergraduate studies in geology and archaeology at the University of Cape Town, graduating in 1955.
+He then worked as an exploration geologist in Tanzania, Kenya, Ghana and the United Kingdom for six years.
+He returned to UCT to do an honours degree in archaeology under Ray Inskeep in 1962.
 Here he met the archaeologist, Janette Buckland, whom he married in 1962.

 Career

-He was appointed Archaeologist and later became Deputy Director of the Albany Museum in Grahamstown where he worked from 1963 to 1971.
-He was the recipient of a British Council Scholarship in 1967 that enabled him to attend the University College London.
-It was here that he was able to gain experience in the preparation of pollen samples, charcoal and other organic material from archaeological sites.
+He was appointed archaeologist and later became deputy director of the Albany Museum in Grahamstown where he worked from 1963 to 1971.
+He was the recipient of a British Council Scholarship in 1967 that enabled him to attend University College, London, where he was able to gain experience in the preparation of pollen samples, charcoal and other organic material from archaeological sites.
 He then established the Department of Archaeology at the University of Stellenbosch, until his retirement in 1999.
 He received his PhD from the University of Cape Town in 1974.
-He was a visiting professor at University of California, Berkeley (1986); a visiting fellow at Australian National University, Canberra (1984); and a visiting professor at the University of Chicago (1978).
+He was a visiting professor at University of California, Berkeley (1986), a visiting fellow at Australian National University, Canberra (1984) and a visiting professor at the University of Chicago (1978).

 His research centred around the emergence of modern humans and multidisciplinary African archaeology.
-He was principal researcher at the well-known sites of Scott's Cave, Amanzi, Howiesons Poort, Wilton, Melkhoutboom, Highlands, Boomplaas and Matjes River, and latterly at Klasies River, one of the oldest known cave sites with well-preserved anatomically modern human remains dating from circa 115,000 years ago.
-Deacon taught archaeology at the University of Stellenbosch and authored over a hundred publications in journals, books, monographs and conference proceedings.
-He served on the Council of the University and also as Past-President of the South African Archaeological Society, the Southern African Association of Archaeologists, the South African Society for Quaternary Research, and member of the Board of Iziko Museums in Cape Town.
+He was the principal researcher at the well-known sites of Scott's Cave, Amanzi, Howiesons Poort, Wilton, Melkhoutboom, Highlands, Boomplaas and Matjes River, and latterly at Klasies River, one of the oldest known cave sites with well-preserved anatomically modern human remains dating from circa 115,000 years ago.
+Deacon taught archaeology at the University of Stellenbosch and wrote over a hundred publications in journals, books, monographs and conference proceedings.
+He served on the council of the university and was past-president of the South African Archaeological Society, the Southern African Association of Archaeologists, the South African Society for Quaternary Research and a member of the Board of Iziko Museums in Cape Town.